 Post Doctoral Fellow

-Dr. Nawal Musleh-Motut is the Postdoctoral Fellow in Social Justice and Decolonization at the ISTLD.
-Her postdoctoral work focuses on researching, implementing, and evaluating social justice and decolonial teaching and learning at SFU.
-Some of her current projects include:
+Dr. Nawal Musleh-Motut (she, her) is the Postdoctoral Fellow in Social Justice and Decolonization at the ISTLD and an uninvited settler of Palestinian descent.

 Nawal has extensive experience both as a researcher and post-secondary educator.
-She previously worked as Research Officer, Generalist with BC’s Office of the Human Rights Commissioner, General Education Project Manager at SFU, Limited-Term Lecturer in the School of Communication at SFU, Sessional Instructor in Mass Communication at both Columbia College and the University of the Fraser Valley, and Research Specialist with Indian Residential School Resolution Canada.
+She previously worked as Research Officer, Generalist with BC’s Office of the Human Rights Commissioner, General Education Project Manager at SFU, Limited Term Lecturer in the School of Communication at SFU, Sessional Instructor in Mass Communication at both Columbia College and the University of the Fraser Valley, and Research Specialist with Indian Residential School Resolution Canada.
 She will return as a Limited Term Lecturer in the School of Communication at SFU in Fall 2022 and her book, Connecting the Holocaust and the Nakba Through Photograph-base Storytelling: Willing the Impossible, will be published by Palgrave Macmillan in 2023.

-Her primary research, writing, and teaching interests include: critical intersectional social justice; decolonization; Indigenous epistemologies; critical race/anti-racism and post/anti-colonial theory and praxis; critical, imaginative, and performative ethnography; visual culture; narrative and storytelling; connective indigeneity and futurities between Indigenous, Palestinian, and Black communities globally.
+Her primary research, writing, and teaching interests include: decolonial theory and praxis; critical intersectional social justice; critical race/anti-racism theory and praxis; critical, imaginative, and performative ethnography; visual culture; narrative and storytelling; solidarity and the creation of decolonial futurities between Indigenous, Palestinian, and Black communities globally.